KseniiaD/wifi-arsenal/README.md

 * [Wireless-info](https://github.com/wlanslovenija/wireless-info/) - Obtain information about wireless interfaces from MAC80211 stack
 * [Wireless-radar](https://github.com/stef/wireless-radar/) - DF and other tools to explore a 2.4GHz environment
 * [Wireless-Sniffer](https://github.com/gauravpatwardhan/Wireless-Sniffer/) - A 802.11 wireless sniffer tool (c-based)
+* [wpasnff](https://github.com/dredge17/wpasnff) - This script allows you to decrypt and sniff packets for a specific WPA2 network based on BSSID you passed in input.
 ### Wardriving
+* [Auto-Besside-Capturer](https://github.com/sethleedy/Auto-Besside-Capturer) - Capture WPA handshakes, using besside-ng.
+Auto upload to http://wpa-sec.stanev.org for cracking the password.
 * [MappingWirelessNetworks](https://github.com/jeffThompson/MappingWirelessNetworks/) - Code, data, and (possibly) schematics for recording wireless network data around a city
 * [WAPMap](https://github.com/pan0pt1c0n/WAPMap/) - Parse Kismet .netxml output and then return a CSV file that can be uploaded to Google Maps Engine to map WEP or OPEN networks
 * [warcarrier](https://github.com/0x90/warcarrier/) - An NCURSES-based, all-in-one instrument panel for professional Wardriving